|

 scribble down to figure out later.

 Questions make my day.
-Top it off, they're affordable.
-I
+Top it off, I try to make

 never had a lot of money to spend when I was learning